timzuntar/PhoreMic/README.md

 ### Purpose

 The eventual goal is to achieve (somewhat) accurate simulation and visualization of fluorescence processes and imaging for several superresolution methods, like STED [[1]](#1) [[2]](#2) and two-photon microscopy, in the hopes that it becomes useful for demonstrations and back-of-the-napkin feasibility calculations.
-Since many important physical processes are abstracted and performance is unoptimized, it does not aim to be an alternative to professionally developed solutions.
+Since many important physical processes are abstracted and performance is unoptimized, it neither aims to be an alternative to professionally developed solutions nor claims to accurately predict results achievable with *in vivo* experiments.

 ### Function